-There was only one witness who saw the autos with the ku klux klan.
+There was only one witness who saw the autos

-With the white hoods.
+h the ku klux klan.
+Vith the white hoods.

-Nickles!

-She won't remain in this house any longer!

-The woman was happy that Marguerite wanted

-And the man offered her money.
+vickles!dom and rever reupnos jauar abbro bos v the won't remain in this house any longer! 'he woman was happy that Marguerite wanted and the man offered her money.

-has trix Why?
+Why?

-He pinched her cheek.
+Ie pinched her cheek.

-Marguerite shuddered.
+darguerite shuddered.
 She ran out.
-She hurried to William's wife.
+She hur-1 to William's wife.

-They discussed everything.
+they discussed everything.
 All night.
-Then the wife said that Marguerite must go to the magistrate and report everything to him.
+Then the e said that Marguerite must go to the magisnd report everything to him.

-The telephone . . . the dog . . . the auto . . . the dog . . . the banging of the door .
-All this betrayed clearly who one of the murderers was.

-Marguerite was very much confused.
-Her talk was disconnected.
-The magistrate listened to her with a serious expression.
+telephone . . . the dog . . . the auto the dog . . . the banging of the door .
+All this betrayed clearly who one of the rderers was. darguerite was very much confused.
+Her talk s disconnected.
+The magistrate listened to her h a serious expression.

-Then he said to her not to talk about it to any one and to come back the next day.
+Then he said to her not to talk about it to anyand to come back the next day.

 The next day he closed the door behind her.
 He roared at her.

-"I'm going to have you locked up.
-You want to mislead the authorities for revenge."
+I'm going to have you locked up.
+You want mislead the authorities for revenge."

-Marguerite was scared "You want to blackmail Mr. Broidin, but you can't do it."
+Marguerite was scared.
+You want to blackmail Mr. Broidin, but you 't do it."